Yrahcaz7/The-Septenary-Forest/docs/!general-info.md

 - [Infoboxes](infoboxes.md): Boxes containing text that can be shown or hidden.
 - [Trees](trees-and-tree-customization.md): Make your own trees.
 You can make non-layer button nodes too!
 - [Particle system](particles.md): Can be used to create particles for visual effects, but also interactable things like golden cookies or collectables.

+### Additional features

+- [Custom Components](custom-components.md): Create your own components to use in custom tab layouts.
+    **WARNING: This is one of the most complicated features.**